-71. We obtained a schedule of all athletics dedicated endowments maintained by athletics, the University, and affiliated organizations for the year ended June 30, 2021.
-We agreed the fair market value in the schedules to investment statements, the general ledger and audited financial statements for the year ended June 30, 2021.
+- 71. We obtained a schedule of all athletics dedicated endowments maintained by athletics, the University, and affiliated organizations for the year ended June 30, 2022.
+We agreed the fair market value in the schedules to investment statements, the general ledger and audited financial statements for the year ended June 30, 2022. - No exceptions were noted as a result of applying these procedures.